Graph Operations on Clique-Width Bounded Graphs: Conclusions and Outlook

+There are several open questions.
 In nearly all cases, it remains to show that our bounds are best possible, or to improve them.
-Especially the clique-width bounds on the complement, bipartite complement and local complementation seem to be improvable.
+Especially the clique-width bounds on bipartite complement and local complementation seem to be improvable.

-Further it remains open if there are graph operations, which do not increase the clique-width or NLC-width of a given graph and make the given graph smaller, in order to define reduction rules or a characterization by forbidden graphs for graphs of bounded clique-width or graphs of bounded NLC-width.
-Among the considered operations only the operation induced subgraph does not increase the clique-width or NLC-width, but it is open if there is a characterization for graphs of clique-width at most $k$ or graphs of NLC-width at most $k$ by forbidden induced subgraphs.
+Further it remains open if there are graph transformations (cf. Section \ref{sec-intro} for the definition), which do not increase the clique-width or NLC-width of a given graph and make the given graph smaller, in order to define useful reduction rules or a characterization by forbidden graphs for graphs of bounded clique-width or graphs of bounded NLC-width.
+Among our considered transformations only the induced subgraph transformation does not increase the clique-width or NLC-width, which implies that there exist characterizations by sets of forbidden induced graphs for $\NLC_k$ and $\CW_k$ for every integer $k$.
+Unfortunately only for $\NLC_1$ and $\CW_2$, i.e. the set of all co-graphs, these sets are known.
+For the sets $\NLC_3$ there is no characterization by a set of {\em finitely} many forbidden induced subgraphs, since every $n$-vertex cycle $C_n$ with $n\geq 11$ has NLC-width 4.
+The same holds for the set $\CW_3$, since every $n$-vertex cycle $C_n$ with $n\geq 7$ has clique-width 4.

-It is also an open problem to find graph operations that increase or decrease the NLC-width or clique-width of some graph by a fixed constant or a fixed factor, e.g. an operations such that for every graph $G$ there is a positive integer $c$ such that $\nlcw(f(G))=c+\nlcw(G)$ or $\nlcw(f(G))=c \cdot \nlcw(G)$.
-This would imply a useful means in order to decrease the NLC-width or clique-width in a controlled way.
+It is also an open problem to find graph operations that increase or decrease the NLC-width or clique-width of some graph by a fixed constant or a fixed factor, e.g. an operation such that for every graph $G$ there is a positive integer $c$ such that $\nlcws(f(G))=c+\nlcws(G)$ or $\nlcws(f(G))=c \cdot \nlcws(G)$.
+This would imply a useful means in order to decrease NLC-width or clique-width in a controlled way.
+For rank-width the transformation from $G=(V,E)$ into the bipartite graph $B(G)=(V',E')$, where $V'=V\times \{1,2,3,4\}$ and